 Getting a new pup is so much fun but to make him feel at home a visit to the pet store for some pet essential products.

-- Dog Food & Bowls: Deciding on a dog food brand is imperative for your pup to stay healthy till he can be weaned to home cooked and other food options once he is older.
+- Food & Bowls: Consult a Dog Nutritionist is imperative for your pup to stay healthy till he can be weaned to home cooked and other food options once he is older.
 A sensible way to make sure he does not land up with stomach issues would be to follow the diet that either the breeder or foster parent was giving.
 There is an entire lifetime to experiment where food is concerned but not when your dog is a puppy.
 Best to consult a veterinarian before you get the pup at home.
 Getting an adjustable food bowl stand with stainless steel bowls is what we recommend.

 - ID Tag & Microchip: Your pup needs identification so that he can be reunited with you in case he is lost.